 - Maintain greater control over the outcome — When a case goes to court, a judge can issue a ruling that is adverse to one party’s interests.
 But in mediation, parties only sign an agreement they are satisfied with.
 And when the parties are satisfied with the terms, they are more likely to commit to and abide by the agreement.

 Less stress, less time, lower costs, and greater control over the outcome: these aspects of mediation make the process well worth considering.

-For effective divorce mediation services based on ample experience, consult an experienced family law attorney at Kaufman & McPherson, PLLC.
+For effective divorce mediation services based on ample experience, consult an experienced and reliable family law attorney at Kaufman & McPherson, PLLC.